a-ddollar-cs/Portfolio/Python/README.md

 Scraper - Web Scraper used to Scrape Craigslist for new listings

 GUI - Creating a Tkinter GUI in python to simulate the spread of a wildfire

+Backup - Creating an incremental backup system across the network using mock data